Value/View and Device Execution Model

 The value/view shape appears where device code needs direct access to data owned by an object that also carries host-only responsibilities.

-The owner keeps responsibilities such as:
+The host object keeps responsibilities such as:

 • storage lifetime;